 On the Horizon: Stem Cell Therapy for Autism

 Autism is a complex and puzzling disorder.
 Characterized by abnormalities in communication and social interactions, autism may result from impaired connectivity in the brain—but no one is certain exactly how that comes about.
 Nor is it clear why more and more children every year are being diagnosed as autistic.
+Stem Cell therapy for autism

 Stem cell therapy for autism is not currently legal in the US.
 However, some parents of autistic children have traveled to clinics outside of this country to obtain cord blood stem cell treatments for their autistic children.
 A number of them have reported improved symptoms and behavior.